DDvO/SolBatSim/README.md

 It can also collect the PV status data reported each second by a Shelly Plus 1PM.
 In this case, the total load reported by the 3PM energy meter is corrected by adding the absolute value of the PV power input reported by the 1PM power meter.\
+Optionally, with an AC-coupled storage battery, it collects also the charger status data reported each second by another Shelly Plus 1PM.
+In this case, the total load is further corrected by subtracting the battery charge power.\
 Alternatively,
 it takes its input from per-second load and (optional) PV power data obtained, e.g., using Home Assistant with [configuration.yaml](configuration.yaml).